L402: Authentication and Payments for the Lightning-Native Web

 Lightning has the potential to serve as the de facto payment method to access services and resources on the web.
 In this new web, rather than a user being tracked across the web with invisible pixels to serve invasive ads, or users needing to give away their emails subjecting themselves to a lifetime of spam and tracking, what if a user were able to pay for a service and in the process obtain a ticket/receipt which can be used for future authentication and access?

 In this new web, email addresses and passwords are a thing of the past.
 Instead cryptographic bearer credentials are purchased and presented by users to access services and resources.
 In this new web, credit cards no longer serve as a gatekeeper to all the amazing experiences that have been created on the web.
-LSATs enable the creation of a new more global, more private, more developer friendly web.
+L402s enable the creation of a new more global, more private, more developer friendly web.

-HTTP + Macaroons + Lightning = LSAT
+HTTP + Macaroons + Lightning = L402

-An LSAT is essentially a ticket obtained over Lightning for a particular service or resource.
+An L402 is essentially a ticket obtained over Lightning for a particular service or resource.
 The ticket itself encodes what resource it's able to access (and potentially much more!).
 It can be copied, or given to a friend so they can access that same resource.
 It can also be attenuated to provide a friend access to a slightly weaker version of that resource (able to stream video at only 480p as an example).
 On the other end, services can mint special tickets for particular users, rotate, upgrade, and even revoke the tickets.

 The tickets themselves are actually macaroons.
 Macaroons are a flexible

-standard for API credentials which are already used by lnd
+standard for API credentials which are already used by lnd as its default

 purchase one of these tickets for sats over the Lightning Network.
 Partial

-LSATs are served over HTTP (or HTTP/2) when a user attempts to access a
+L402s are served over HTTP (or HTTP/2) when a user attempts to access a

-resource that requires payment (402 Payment Required
+resource that requires payment (402 Payment Required) along with a

-(the invoice pays to a payment hash: payment_hash = sha256(pre_image)
+(the invoice pays to a payment hash: payment_hash = sha256(pre_image)).

 With proper integration at end clients, Lightning wallets, mobile applications, browsers (and extensions), the above flow has potential to be even more seamless than the credit card flow users are accustomed to today.
 It's also more private as the server doesn't need to know who paid for the ticket, only that it was successfully paid for.
-For a glimpse at how this new LSAT-aware web can look like, check out this demo created by Oliver Gugger (one of our Infrastructure Engineers) which leverages Joule to create a seamless experience for a user seeking to obtain information about the “best” nodes on the Lightning Network.
+For a glimpse at how this new L402-aware web can look like, check out this demo created by Oliver Gugger (one of our Infrastructure Engineers) which leverages Joule to create a seamless experience for a user seeking to obtain information about the “best” nodes on the Lightning Network.

 Example Applications and Use Cases

-The LSAT standard enables a number of new use cases, pricing models, and applications to be built, all using the Lightning Network as a primary money rail.
+The L402 standard enables a number of new use cases, pricing models, and applications to be built, all using the Lightning Network as a primary money rail.
 As the standard is also defined over HTTP/2, it can be naturally extended to also support gating access to existing gRPC services.
 This is rather powerful as it enables a strong decoupling of authentication and payment logic from application logic.
-Today Lightning Loop uses LSAT in this very manner to provide a lightweight authentication mechanism for our users.
+Today Lightning Loop uses L402 in this very manner to provide a lightweight authentication mechanism for our users.

-As LSATs leverage the Lightning Network for its payment capabilities, they also enable the easy creation of metered APIs.
+As L402s leverage the Lightning Network for its payment capabilities, they also enable the easy creation of metered APIs.
 A metered API is one where the user is able to pay for the target resource or service as they go rather than needing to commit to a subscription up front.
-Developers can use LSATs to create applications that charge users on an ongoing basis for resources like compute, file hosting, or just raw disk space.
+Developers can use L402s to create applications that charge users on an ongoing basis for resources like compute, file hosting, or just raw disk space.
 If the user stops paying, then the resource can be suspended, collected, and re-allocated for another paying user.
 Once again, as the standard supports gRPC which supports bi-directional streaming APIs, one could even create a metered streaming video or audio service as well!

 Aperture: Your Portal to the Lightning-Native Web